Biomedical research engineer

 I am interested in mobile health, wearables and bio-signal processing, algorithm and product development, clinical studies, and translating medical devices for remote or critical care, particularly within maternal and newborn health.

-My interest in global health was sparked in a high school geography class when I read the Diseases of Poverty and the 10/90 Gap report.
+My interest in global health began in a high school geography class when I read the Diseases of Poverty and the 10/90 Gap report.
 After high school, I spent a year at my state school in Maine before taking myself and a backpack to Seattle.
-There, I worked full time jobs and attended community college, eventually gaining acceptance to my goal program: the University of Washington's Department of Bioengineering, then ranked 9th in the US with a unique focus on global health technologies.
+There, I worked full time jobs and attended community college, eventually gaining acceptance to my goal program: the University of Washington's Department of Bioengineering, 1 of 4 to get into the program with a then-rare focus on global health technologies.
 I graduated with honors before joining Rie360 to work for the author of the textbook I read in undergrad, Bioengineering for Global Health, Dr. Rebecca Richards-Kortum.

-I seek out opportunities to apply my creativity, meticulous attention to details, and everyday communication style to build interesting things on inspiring, challenging teams.
+I seek out opportunities to apply my creativity, meticulous attention to detail, and everyday communication style to build interesting things on inspiring teams.

 Outside of research, I enjoy sailing, bike touring, fishing, extremely good coffee, writing, and live music of all sorts.